 Welcome to Rupert House, a thriving co-educational independent school for children aged 3-11 and many thanks for taking the time to explore our website.
 I hope that in doing so, you will gain a flavour of the exciting teaching and learning environment that exists behind the iconic big blue front door.

-We are delighted to have welcomed our pupils back to Rupert House for the final few weeks of the Summer Term.
-The energy and enthusiasm they bring to the school is wonderful to observe.
+The energy and enthusiasm the pupils bring to the school is wonderful to observe.
 It is testament to the passionate and inspirational teaching that the children come into school with such excitement each morning.
 The warm, family-feel to the school is regularly commented upon and it is something that we as a family experienced in our very first interactions with the pupils, staff and fellow parents when we arrived at Rupert House.

 Through the big blue front door, the school opens into an Aladdin’s cave of classrooms, music rooms, a well-resourced ICT suite, the Hall and lovely outdoor spaces, including an Astro turf pitch and adventure playground for the children to burn off some of their energy.
 Just along the Fairmile are our games pitches, Forest school and Pavilion, as well as the Henley Hawks Rugby club, with whom we have close links and share facilities.
 The children swim locally, we use the Kenton Theatre just around the corner for our school productions, the Town Hall for musical performances and also the Parish Church for services on occasions such as Harvest Festival and at Christmas.